RobertCalamari/Itsreallyrob/README.md

 # Itsreallyrobert
-This is a website that is about me.
-It is a portfolio where anyone can view everything that I create, whether it be a website, painting, or a game.
-It will also include a blog that I will post in progressing my coding experiences each day while I participate in a 100 day coding challange.
-The challange is where i just code for at least an hour or more a day for 100 days.

-Live site: <a href='https://robertcalamari.github.io/itsreallyrob'>robertcalamari.github.io/itsreallyrob</a>
+Live site: <a href='https://robertcalamari.com'>https://robertcalamari.com</a>

-This is a dynamic site built only using HTML, CSS, and Javascript.

-This site is still in early alpha, so the appearence will be temporary.
+This site is my personal portfolio.
+It has my paintings, projects, and my blog.
+Everything is coded from scratch using HTML, CSS, and Javascript.
+I am currently hosting it off of github.
+The point of this site is to showcase what I can do by updating a blog on whenever I code.
+This is my first official site and project.
+Through this you will also be able to see my other projects.